pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 ### EclecticIQ ER Client Provisioning Tool (CPT)

-To simplify the provisioning of the endpoints with osquery agent and PolyLogyx Extension (as applicable), EclecticIQ ER provides a simplified tool known as CPT.
+To simplify the provisioning of the endpoints with osquery agent and the Extension (as applicable), EclecticIQ ER provides a simplified tool known as CPT.
 The CPT for individual operating system could be downloaded from the web interface of the EclecticIQ ER.